At a glance

 - Garnish: A leaf of lettuce or a few cucumber rings for crunch

-- Served: Cold, from the deli case or the lunchroom counter, sold by weight
+- Served: Cold, from the deli case or lunchroom counter, sold by weight

 - Country: Netherlands · a plain cold lunchroom roll

 It eats cool and soft and mild.
-You get the give of the roll, the cold creamy salad, the small crunch of cucumber or lettuce, a faint sweetness and a whisper of the sea if the salad is any good.
-There is no aroma to speak of and no warmth; it is undemanding lunchroom food, the kind of thing eaten at a counter with a coffee without much thought.
-Done well it is genuinely pleasant and clean-tasting; done badly it is bland and claggy, and the difference is entirely the salad, never the technique.
+The roll gives, the cold creamy salad follows, a small crunch of cucumber or lettuce breaks it up, and there is a faint sweetness with a whisper of the sea if the salad is any good.
+There is no aroma to speak of and no warmth; it is undemanding lunchroom food, eaten at a counter with a coffee without much thought.
+Done well the bite is genuinely clean and pleasant; done badly it is bland and claggy, the mayonnaise sitting heavy and the crumb damp under it.

 The variation runs along a quality line rather than a recipe.
-At the top end this is genuine white and brown crab meat, dressed lightly and barely seasoned so the meat itself speaks, the sandwich you might find at a fishmonger or a good café.
+At the top end this is genuine white and brown crab meat, dressed lightly and barely seasoned so the meat itself speaks, the roll you might find at a fishmonger or a good café.
 At the everyday end it is the surimi krabsalade from the deli case, cheaper and sweeter and softer.
 A squeeze of lemon, a little dill, or a few capers sharpens either one without changing the method.
-The same neutral roll carries shrimp salad, smoked salmon, or any number of cold fillings; the broader Dutch fish-roll tradition runs deep and goes its own way, but the crab roll's particular honesty problem is its own.
+The same neutral roll carries shrimp salad, smoked salmon, or any number of cold fillings; the Dutch fish-roll tradition runs deep and goes its own way around it.

-The roll itself has no origin worth chasing, a plain cold sandwich with no inventor and no founding date, but the thing inside it does, and the date is surprisingly precise.
-The crab in most of these sandwiches is surimi, and surimi crab is a documented twentieth-century product, not an old one.
+The roll itself has no origin worth chasing, but the thing inside it does, and the date is surprisingly precise.
+The crab in most of these sandwiches is surimi, a documented twentieth-century product rather than an old one.
 The Japanese company Sugiyo first produced and patented imitation crab from fish paste in 1974, marketed as kanikama, a contraction of kani, crab, and kamaboko, the cured fish cake it is built from.

 From there it spread fast.
 In 1977 a San Francisco firm working with Sugiyo introduced the product internationally, and within a decade the dyed, shaped, crab-flavoured fish stick had reached deli cases across Asia, Europe, and North America, including the Dutch ones where the krabsalade tub now lives.
-The everyday broodje krab is therefore younger than it sounds: the bread and the mayonnaise are old ideas, but the "crab" that defines it is a piece of 1970s Japanese food engineering.
+The bread and the mayonnaise are old ideas; the "crab" that defines the everyday roll is a piece of 1970s Japanese food engineering, younger than it sounds.

-So the most honest fact about the sandwich is a chronological one.
-Real crab has been picked and eaten for as long as people have lived near cold coasts, but the pink shredded salad most Dutch eaters mean by krab is a named, patented invention with a year attached to it, 1974, in Ishikawa, dressed up since with mayonnaise and a soft roll and a name borrowed from the animal it imitates.
+Real crab has been picked and eaten for as long as people have lived near cold coasts, but the pink shredded salad most Dutch eaters mean by krab traces to a single patented invention in Ishikawa in 1974, dressed up since with mayonnaise and a soft roll and a name borrowed from the animal it imitates.